 Aortic valve replacement is an open-heart surgery.
-It is done to replace a malfunctioning aortic valve with a new one.
+It is done to replace a failing aortic valve with a new one.
 The replacement valve may be:

 Aortic Valve–Opened and Closed